Hilbert Space Black Hole Analog: Unidirectional Transport without Driving: Dependence of ``Black-Hole'' Regime on Particle Number and System Size

-\suppnote{1}{Dependence of ``Black-hole'' Regime on Particle Number and System Size} In this section we analyze how the ``black-hole'' region---identified by a large and persistent population imbalance $\Delta n$---depends on the total number of bosons in the system and the system size.
+In this section, we analyze how the ``black-hole'' region---identified by a large and persistent population imbalance $\Delta n$---depends on the total number of bosons in the system and the system size.
 We begin by examining the particle number dependence for a fixed chain of length $L=8$ with barrier height $h=10J$.
 The total particle number $N$ is varied as indicated in Fig.~\ref{fig:N-dependence}, specifically $N=3,4,5,6$.

 For $N=3$ particles [see Fig.~\ref{fig:N-dependence}(a)], the system exhibits multiple directional transport regimes within a continuous interaction window $2.5J \lesssim U \lesssim 3.75J$.
-These regimes alternate between favoring tunneling from vertical side (red regions, positive $\Delta n$) and tunneling from angled side (blue regions, negative $\Delta n$), with blue bands typically following red ones.
+These regimes alternate between favoring tunneling from {left} side (red regions, positive $\Delta n$) and tunneling from {right} side (blue regions, negative $\Delta n$), with blue bands typically following red ones.
 As the particle number increases, the structure of the population imbalance undergoes a qualitative change.
 At $N=4$ [Fig.~\ref{fig:N-dependence}(b)], the single broad region splits into two spatially separated bands centered around $U\approx1.5J$ and $U\approx3.5J$.
 Increasing the filling further to $N=5$ [Fig.~\ref{fig:N-dependence}(c)] and $N=6$ [Fig.~\ref{fig:N-dependence}(d)] enhances this fragmentation.

 The splitting reflects the restructuring of the many-body spectrum at higher filling.
-Adding particles introduces interaction-assisted tunneling channels and differentially affects the tunneling dynamics for the two barrier configurations.
+Adding particles introduces interaction-assisted tunneling channels and differentially affects the tunneling dynamics for {two different initial} configurations.